 Greeting

 Bishop Tom: Welcome to St. Mary’s of Washington, DC, a parish of the National Catholic Church of North America!
-I’m Bishop Tom Wieczorek and all are welcome!

 Let us begin,